 Create custom item types

-Setting up custom item types means your team can customize a workflow that truly fits the tasks they have to complete.
+Setting up custom item types means your team can customize and create the best type of workflow to truly fit the tasks they have to complete.

 Generic task templates can make your task tracking unreliable and it’s harder to unify your team’s approach.
 When you create a custom item with a detailed workflow and custom statuses attached, your workflow can be far smoother.